Continuing my series on surviving places linked to Southern California's forgotten French community, we come to a place that hits close to home.

 Just a few blocks east of Amestoy Avenue is one of their former homes - Rancho Los Encinos.

-Four French Basque families - Garnier, Oxarat, Gless, and Amestoy - owned the rancho in turn.
+Four French and French Basque families - Garnier, Oxarat, Gless, and Amestoy - owned the rancho in turn.
 The original adobe is on the right.
 The two-story house on the left was built by the four Garnier brothers to house the rancho's employees, and is said to be a copy of the family home in France.